alexzaccaron/alexzaccaron.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher in the [Weisberg](https://weisberglab.com) and [LeBoldus](https://bpp.oregonstate.edu/users/jared-leboldus) labs at Oregon State University.
 My research focus on comparative genomics analyses of fungal plant pathogens.
 Using bioinformatics techniques, I am interested in exploring changes in genome organization and molecular mechanisms of adapation of fungal plant pathogens.
-I particular, I seek answers questions related to "how pathogens evolve to overcome host resistance?"
+I particular, I seek answers to questions related to "how pathogens evolve to overcome host resistance?"

 ![text](images/fungal_karyotypes.png "title")